dreger/audaciousfox.net/_posts/articles/2016-09-22-apple-watch.md

 ---

-Ironically, the thing I miss the most about Apple Watch is the Sport Band.
+What I will miss most about my Apple Watch is the Sport Band.
 I think you could focus an entire review on  the variety of bands and the incredibly intuitive latching mechanism.
 Truly, I've never worn anything quite as comfortable as when I wore my Apple Watch.

 Wore, as in the past tense.
 I no longer own an Apple Watch, primarily due to what I saw as the functionality to cost ratio being tipped ever so slightly in the wrong direction.
 This cost-benefit analysis will probably go through the minds of many first generation Apple Watch buyers, although I'm sure many will end up keeping theirs.
 For me, it was a little too much money for too little functionality.